16 Dishwasher Maintenance Tips

 In most homes, a dishwasher is one of the most appreciated home appliances.
 Apart from cleaning dishes and utensils, it uses considerably less water than if the dishes were washed by hand.
+Dishwasher must be maintained properly failing to which food debris and other deposits would build up after it being used for several times.
+This buildup can result in poor performance and the dishes coming out dirty.
+But how to maintain it?
+To help you, here, we have listed handy dishwasher maintenance tips.

 The best way to ensure that your dishwasher is free from excess buildup is by running it regularly.
 By running the dishwasher frequently, it will keep debris from settling at the bottom of the appliance.
 This can help reduce the amount of times that you have to give it a thorough cleaning throughout the year.

+This is one of the proven dishwasher maintenance tips.
 Fill the detergent holder with powdered lemonade and run an empty cycle.
 Not only does it freshen up the smell but it powers off mineral deposits.

+Another popular dishwasher maintenance tips is wiping the door seal of device.
 Use vinegar, water and a rag to clean around the dishwasher door seal.

 If debris is clogged in any of them, use a toothpick or a needle-nose pliers to clear them but be careful not to scratch the arms.